TanStack/table/README.md

 }]
 ```

-Pivoted columns can be sorted just like regular columns, but not independently of each other.
-For instance, if you click to sort the pivot column in ascending order, it will sort by each pivot recursively in ascending order together.
+Pivoted columns can be sorted just like regular columns including holding down the `<shift>` button to multi-sort.

 ## Sub Tables and Sub Components
 By adding a `SubComponent` props, you can easily add an expansion level to all root-level rows: